01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day2.md

 ```

-# Exercice 2 Sigmoid
+# Exercise 2 Sigmoid

-The goal of this exercice is to learn to compute and plot the sigmoid function.
+The goal of this exercise is to learn to compute and plot the sigmoid function.

 1. On the same plot, plot the sigmoid function and the custom sigmoids defined as:
 ```